chriswere/freebooter/markdown/20250827-five-acres.md

 The pitch location has been carefully chosen due to site constraints such as a capped mining shaft and tree root protection zones.
 It is designed to meet the growing demand for 3G pitches in the district, which currently has a shortfall of two full-size pitches for local teams.

-## Future Expansion and Flexibility
+## Future expansion and flexibility

 Although the initial plans do not include a swimming pool or new tennis courts, the design leaves **space for future expansion**.
 The Sports Hall has been reoriented, and corridors included to allow for potential future facilities without disrupting current operations.